daberrios9/threat-hunt-EMBERFORGE/README.md

 ---

-### 🏁 Flag 3 – Initial Execution Verification
+### 🏁 Flag 3 – The Client OS
-- **Answer:** `BitSentinelCore.exe`
+- **Answer:** `Linux`
-- **Notes:** We want to verify whether the dropped malicious file was manually executed by the user or attacker.
-Execution of the file marks the start of the malicious payloads being triggered, indicating user interaction or attacker initiation.
-Execution appeared manual via `explorer.exe`, indicating user interaction.
-Refer to screenshot on flag 1 for query and results.
-- **Key Timestamp:** `2025-05-07T02:00:36.794406Z`
+- **Discovery:** I examined the user-agent string associated with the flagged sign-in in the incident timeline to determine the operating system used during the login.
+The user-agent identified the client operating system as Linux, providing additional context about the environment the attacker used to access the account.

 ---

-### 🏁 Flag 4 – Keylogger File Dropped
+### 🏁 Flag 4 – The Stored Detection Type
-- **Answer:** `systemreport.lnk`
+- **Answer:** `anonymizedIPAddress`
 - **Notes:** We now need to identify whether any artifact was dropped that indicates keylogger behavior.
 Created shortly after BitSentinelCore execution, placed in the AppData Startup folder.
 This confirms credential harvesting or surveillance behavior linked to the fake antivirus binary.

 - **Query Used:**